-A dip in testosterone can have serious effects on a man’s personality, besides the obvious dip in sex drive.
+A dip in testosterone can have serious effects on a man’s personality.
+Testosterone affects other aspects of his behavior besides the obvious dip in sex drive.
 Men who have experienced low testosterone, known as “Low T,” may also experience low energy and desire in general.
 Because of this, many men turn to testosterone therapy in order to get themselves back on their feet.

 The only problem is, this testosterone therapy may cause more trouble than it’s worth.
 Just ask the thousands of men who have filed federal lawsuits after severe cardiovascular problems, including heart attacks.

 Recent Study Shows Spike in Artery Plaque after Taking Testosterone

 At the end of March, clinical trials released results from a yearlong study of testosterone therapy.
 The study looked at 790 men aged 65 or older who had below-average testosterone levels.
 Half of the men received testosterone gel, and the other half got a placebo.

 The results were not surprising to lawyers and doctors who have seen patients suffer after testosterone therapy.
 Images showed that the men who took testosterone had greater buildups of noncalcified plaque in their coronary arteries than those who received the placebo.

 This plaque increases the risk of cardiovascular problems.
 In 2014, five men filed a lawsuit against the manufacturer of AndroGel due to heart attacks and strokes.
 These findings reflect those of past studies on testosterone use, including one that had to be stopped because the participants were experiencing dangerous side effects.

 You may have seen commercials advertising testosterone therapies and gels like AndroGel and Fortesta.
 A lot of men have.
 The commercials advertise solutions for lower libido and energy.